mgtcommerce/Mgt_Developertoolbar/README.md

 ============================

 The Mgt Developer Toolbar is a must have for Magento 2 developers and frontend guys.
-The toolbar shows you all important information for performance optimisation and module development.
+The toolbar shows you all important information for performance optimisation and magento development.

 ![Profiler](doc/static_files/profiler.png "Profiler")